thomd/salesforce-cli-tools/README.md

 1. `sf-tooldata` downloads all data as csv files from an org using the Tooling API.

-1. `sf-validate` validate a full project against an org and runs unit tests.
+1. `sf-validate` validates a full project against an org and runs unit tests.

+1. `sf-flow` delete inactive flow versions.

 ## Some Use Cases